Skip to main content

 TRUE

-• Plan 2 is selected because:
+Plan 2 and 3 are selected because:

 • The Total Pending Balance ($1000) falls within the plan’s range.